CanCumaYaman/FinalProject/README.md

 When I made this app, I used layered architecture .
 Layers are Entity, DataAcces, Business, Core(same codes all project) and I used Console for UI.
 I used Web Api and tested this in Postman.
 I used entity framework to ORM.
-I also added autofac for IoC,fluent validation, caching, transaction, performance for cross cutting concerns and add AOP support.
+I also added autofac for IoC,fluent validation, caching, transaction, performance, serilog for cross cutting concerns and add AOP support.